 But there is more to it than that: I am about to get extremely personal here – exposing my very soul as it were, so please be patient but mostly, please be kind.
 I am sure many of you can relate to some of what I am about to tell you.

-I didn’t had many friends growing up.
+I didn’t have many friends growing up.
 When I was nine years old, my family moved from the subdivision we lived in to a mile or so outside of town.
 Each home was on a one acre lot and the road, while long, only had around 17-20 houses on it, many spaced apart by farmland.
 The home we moved to had a cattle farm behind it with a scummy pond and there was a hay farm across the road.
 The only children close by were next door, and both were boys 3 and 5 years older than I was at the time.
 They weren’t interested in playing with me.
 They were only interested in shooting targets or the occasional frog at the pond with their BB-guns.
 Shooting frogs definitely didn’t want to make me play with them either.

 I imagined myself the outcast hero saving the town and the woman he loved from the evil wizard in the tower; the deadly dragon hell-bent on burning everyone alive with its fiery breath.
 I was the hero.
 Everyone loved me.

 Sure, I had friends at the private catholic school I went to, but other than the occasional slumber party, I only interacted with them during school hours.
 I wasn’t very close to many of the girls.
 Each one had a different “best friend” every week, and I had a hard time trying to decipher my role on any given day.
 Unlike a public school where there are many classes of the same grade, there was only one each for K-8, so each year, it was the same kids in each class and the dynamic changed radically upon the start of a new school year.